open-component-model/ocm/docs/reference/ocm_describe_artefacts.md

 - `OCIRegistry`
 - `oci`

-With the option <code>--output</code> the out put mode can be selected.
+With the option <code>--output</code> the output mode can be selected.
 The following modes are supported:
  - JSON
  - json